Lecture 3: Data munging

 synthesis

-• missing data hides in many forms — NaN is just the easy case
+1. missing data hides in many forms — NaN is just the easy case; MNAR is the dangerous one

-• joins can grow or shrink your data — the type is a decision
+2. joins can grow or shrink your data — check row counts after every merge

 next time: linear algebra